Topological Stability of Kinetic $k$-Centers

 Any connected path in this graph from $w_i$ to $w_j$ without vertices with cost $\infty$ represents a stable transition from $w_i$ to $w_j$ by Corollary \ref{corollary:sequence}, where the cost of the path (transition) is the maximum value of the vertices on the path.
 We can now find the optimal sequence of swaps to transition from any vertex $w_i$ to $w_j$ by finding the cheapest path in this graph in ${O}(n^{3k}\log n)$ time, for examply using an adapted version of Dijkstra's algorithm to maintain the highest cost of the cheapest path.
 The running time is dominated by the ${O}(n^{3k+1})$ time it takes to construct the graph.

 \subparagraph{Maintaining the cost of a flip} For a single point in time we can now determine the cost of a topologically stable transition from a $k$-center $\mathcal{B}_i$ to $\mathcal{B}_j$ in ${O}(n^{3k+1})$ time.
 If we want to maintain the cost $C(t)$ for all times $t$, the costs of the vertices in the graph change over time.
 If we plot the changes of these costs over time, the graph consists of monotonously increasing or decreasing segments, separated by moments in time where two radii of disks are equal.
-These ${O}(n^{3k})$ of such events, dominated by splitting the cost function of each vertex in monotone segments.
+A straightforward counting results in ${O}(n^{3k})$ of such events, dominated by splitting the cost function of each vertex in monotone segments.
 These events also contain all events where the structure of our graph $G^k$ changes \emph{and} all the moments where a vertex in our graph becomes \emph{invalid} and thus gets cost $\infty$, which happens when four points become co-circular.